Feeds:

 We should be praying for our leaders, no matter which party they belong too.
 Although we pray for them and respect their position, we should not be placing our hope in any political party.
 Political parties are made up of human beings who are imperfect.
 Truthfully, most often they are only looking out for their political agenda and financial well-being.

 Seek first the Kingdom of God.
 Realize the Spirit of God lives within us and we are actually living in the Kingdom right now.
 Listen for the voice and guidance of the Holy Spirit, and love others no matter who they are or what they think.
 We are not going to change people by voting in politicians and making new laws.
-Only by loving people, accepting them as they are, and showing them the love of God by our actions will we make any real impact on our world.
+Only by loving people, accepting them as they are, and showing them the love of God will we make any real impact on our world.

 Jim Gordon and his wife left the institutional church after spending over fifty years within the system.
 Jim wanted a way to express his thoughts and concerns about the religious system and why he and his wife decided to leave the institution but not their faith in God.
 Jim can be contacted by email at: jimgordon731@gmail.com